spotinst/terraform-provider-spotinst/docs/resources/ocean_aks_np.md

 * `health` - (Optional) The Ocean AKS Health object.
     * `grace_period` - (Optional, Default: `600`) The amount of time to wait, in seconds, from the moment the instance has launched until monitoring of its health checks begins.
 * `name` - (Required) Add a name for the Ocean cluster.
-* `scheduling` - (Optional) An object used to specify times when the cluster will turn off.
-Once the shutdown time will be over, the cluster will return to its previous state.
-    * `shutdown_hours` - (Optional) [Shutdown Hours](https://docs.spot.io/ocean/features/running-hours?id=shutdown-hours)An object used to specify times that the nodes in the cluster will be taken down.
-        * `is_enabled` - (Optional) Flag to enable or disable the shutdown hours mechanism.
-When False, the mechanism is deactivated, and the cluster remains in its current state.
-        * `time_windows` - (Optional) The times that the shutdown hours will apply.
 * `headrooms` - (Optional) Specify the custom headroom per VNG.
 Provide a list of headroom objects.
   * `cpu_per_unit` - (Optional) Configure the number of CPUs to allocate the headroom.
 CPUs are denoted in millicores, where 1000 millicores = 1 vCPU.
   * `memory_per_unit` - (Optional) Configure the amount of memory (MiB) to allocate the headroom.